EnviDat/ckanext-restricted/README.rst

 Requirements
 ------------

-This extension has been developed for CKAN version 2.5.2 and is compatible up to 2.7.x.
+This extension has been oruginally developed for CKAN version 2.5.2 and is compatible up to 2.8.x.

+Recommends the following extensions (otherwise the configuration is more complicated):
+* ckanext-scheming
+* ckanext-repeating
+* ckanext-composite

 The resource access restriction level can be individualy defined for every package.
 This requires adding an extra field to package metadata with (some of) the possible values: "public",  "registered", "any_organization",  "same_organization" (as the package).